KaisenAmin/Dict/README.md

 * **popItem:** this method removes the item that was last inserted into the dictionary.
 * **merge:** this method merge twi dict with eachOther.
 * **copy:** The "copy" method returns a copy of the specified dictionary.
+* **fromKeys:** The "fromkeys" method returns a dictionary with the specified keys and the specified value.

 ### Building